CLI Reference

 version

-Show CLI version and optional database manifest/dataset version info.
+Show CLI version and optional database version information.

 nanograph version [--db <db_path>]